patel-jhanvi/storyblok-hackathon-2025/brewbook/README.md

 # Brewbook

-Coffee shops and events discovery app for developers.
-Built with Next.js, Storyblok CMS, and Algolia search.
+Our coffee shops and events discovery app for developers.
+We built it with Next.js, Storyblok CMS, and Algolia search.

 ## Quick Start

-1. **Clone & Install**
+1. **Let's Clone & Install**

    ```bash
    git clone <repo-url>